The Gangster We Are All Looking For: The Connection of Father-and-daughter

 The nameless girl always knows clearly she wants to be a person like her father.
 She aims to be "the gangster [they] are all looking for" (Le 93) and she is certain she sees her future in him (116).
 Her father affects her; not only is she alike to him by their biographical relations but also because of his enlightening and his accompanying.
 And when Le talked about the gangster formally for the first time, it is her father.
 Her father used to be a member of gangster and a Buddhist.
 Le's mother didn't know that at first and dated with him secretly.
 She gradually found the truth after she was married.
-B ut after the entire family moved into America, no one else knew about that fact.
+But after the entire family moved into America, no one else knew about that fact.
 Though her father always acts like the gangster, violently and losing control, she wants to be this kind of person as a hero in front of her.